huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 > A basement room filled with wooden kegs of various sizes stacked up against the walls and in the corners.
 The room is dimly lit, with only a few flickering lanterns hanging from the low ceiling.
 The air is musty and damp, with a slightly sweet smell of fermenting liquids.
 Cobwebs can be seen in the corners and the occasional rat scurries across the floor.
 The kegs are made of sturdy oak and have metal bands around them to keep them together.
 Each keg is stamped with a mark indicating the type of liquid it holds, and there are several wooden spigots near the floor, ready to be tapped for the contents inside.
 Overall, the room has a rustic and functional feel, and is clearly used for storage and aging of liquids.

 This room contains the kegs they need to fill the flagons.
+There is a bear on the floor between the kegs

 * You need to make a strength check to use th spigots.
 * You can see a rat scuring between the kegs.
 If you stand still for more then a minute 1d4 rats will come to investigate.